iPhone 11 and 11 Pro deals US: get the best prices in September 2019

 The September 10 Apple Event unveiled the highly anticipated iPhone 11 and iPhone 11 Pro smartphones.
-The latest iPhone is officially available to pre-order today from all major carriers and will hit stores on September 20.
-To help you wade through all the different plans, we've listed the best pre-order iPhone 11 and iPhone 11 Pro prices and deals that are available in the US today.
+The latest iPhone is officially available to order today from all major carriers and retailers like Walmart and Best Buy.
+To help you wade through all the different plans, we've listed the best iPhone 11 and iPhone 11 Pro prices and deals that are available in the US today.

 The Apple iPhone 11 features a 6.1-inch LCD display, while the iPhone 11 Pro comes with a Super Retina XDR OLED display in either a 5.8-inch or 6.5-inch size.
 The iPhone 11 and 11 Pro both have a updated camera hardware with a Wide and new Ultra Wide camera on the back of the iPhone 11 and Wide, Ultra Wide and Telephoto cameras on the iPhone 11 Pro.
 The multi-camera system allows you to capture ultra-wide photos and videos, and even "zoom out" after a photo is taken to see more of the captured image.
 The front-facing camera on all new models is now an upgraded 12MP TrueDepth camera that can capture wider angle and even slow-motion selfies.